arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

 change without informing the partial master.

-Note that `SOA` serial counters are kept for the relationship about zone apexes with each partial master, but these records are not forwarded to Knot DNS.
+Note that `SOA` serial counters are kept for the relationship about zone apexes with each partial master, but these records are not forwarded to the output stage.
 Instead, any such records are rejected, stored only to allow an `IXFR` request in response to a `NOTIFY` message.
 These `SOA` serial counters have no meaning beyond this relationship between the partial master and the DNS mixer.

 It is possible, even likely, that multiple DNS mixer nodes redundantly publish the data from the partial masters.
 This means that the partial master can have